jonerrr/trainstatus/README.md

 ## Config

-Set `DISABLE_BUS` env to disable all bus data collection
+Set `FORCE_UPDATE` env on the backend to force updating bus and train data